 We know that children are ready for varying degrees of exposure at different ages and maturity levels.
 Adventure to an eight year old might be a first, carefully supervised riding lesson at a walk… or to a 15 year old, a five day canoeing trip down a fastwater river.
 Camp is a place for learning things, making friends, and expanding horizons.
 Because most things are more fun, more rewarding and safer if we do them well, the emphasis is on learning skills and enjoying being able to do things well.

 We try to allow as much freedom as a child can wisely use.
 She will have the opportunity for choice, along with guidance in making those choices.
 She will set goals… but the goals can be changed.
 The camp atmosphere is a safe place to take some risks, fail, and try again.
 It is a place to practice making decisions, where the consequences of a bad decision are temporary and not calamitous.

 Most people, and especially kids, are more likely to try new things if they are not worried about comparisons to others.
 We don’t know or care who the best rider, or the fastest swimmer is.
 We work on accomplishing things (like a difficult climb or a challenging river) together, rather than competitively.

 A good camp experience is much more than a “vacation”… it is an investment in your child’s future.
 Because a good camp is devoted full-time to children, and because it offers a very low camper-to-staff ratio (4 to 1 at Green Cove) it can provide role models, time and opportunities that are difficult, if not impossible, to duplicate elsewhere.

 We are not the right spot for everyone — no one place is.
-But if you are with us this far, we invite you to look closer.
+But if you are with us this far, we invite you to take a closer look.
 Check out these pages, watch our video, request a brochure.
-Give us a call, talk to others who have been here.
-We welcome contact with interested parents and campers, and look forward to sharing our experiences with you.
+Give us a call; talk to others who have been here.
+We welcome contact with interested parents and campers and look forward to sharing our experiences with you.